ieee-vgtc/ieeevis.org/governance/bids.md

 * The role of General Chairs (GCs) may be fulfilled by an individual or a small team (maximum of three), who work together closely with well-defined roles.
 * The conference will be run in close association with the VIS Steering Committee (VSC) and VEC in accordance with the roles and responsibilities described in the [IEEE VIS Charter](https://drive.google.com/file/d/1CzoEKf0CiHvybLsB44OcoD9OFiCTT210/view?usp=sharing).
 * The bid can be for a different city than where the GCs live or work, to open up the chair-ship to people who live in places that are not amenable for hosting large conferences.
-* Dates should be in the mid-October to earlY&nbsp;-November time frame.
+* Dates should be in the mid-October to early-November time frame.
 * The VEC would like some flexibility in terms of the year in which the conference will occur, to be able to vary geographic locations year by year.
 * If you have any questions about this process or want to discuss your ideas, please contact the VEC at [vec@ieeevis.org](mailto:vec@ieeevis.org).
  * Note suggested timings and locations are indicative at this stage and venues are not considered.
 Decisions on timings and venue are determined in close collaboration with the IEEE who contact venues and establish a detailed proposal depending upon costs and availability once potential General Chairs and indicative timings and locations have been approved.